Derivatives and residual distribution of regularized M-estimators with application to adaptive tuning: Introduction

 The paper introduces the following criterion to select a loss-penalty pair $(\rho,g)$ with small out-of-sample error $\|\bSigma^{1/2}(\hbbeta-\bbeta^*)\|^2$: for a given set of candidate loss-penalty pairs $\{(\rho, g)\}$ and the corresponding $M$-estimator $\hbbeta_{\rho,g}$ in \eqref{hbeta}, select the pair $(\rho,g)$ that minimizes the criterion

 where $\trace[\cdot]$ is the trace, $\psi:\R\to\R$ is the derivative of $\rho$, $\psi'$ the derivative of $\psi$ and we extend $\psi$ and $\psi'$ to functions $\R^n\to\R^n$ by componentwise application of the univariate function of the same symbol.
 Above, $(\partial/\partial \by) \hbbeta_{\rho,g}\in\R^{p\times n}$ denotes the Jacobian of \eqref{hbeta} with respect to $\by$ for $\bX$ fixed, at the observed data $(\by,\bX)$.
-As we will see while studying particular examples, for pairs $(\rho,g)$ commonly used in robust high-dimensional statistics such as the square loss, Huber loss with the $\ell_1$-penalty or Elastic-Net penalty, the ratio $\df/\trace[\bV]$ in \eqref{crit} admits simple, closed-form expressions and can be computed at a negligible computational cost once $\hbbeta_{\rho,g}(\by,\bX)$ itself has been computed.
+As we will see while studying particular examples, for pairs $(\rho,g)$ commonly used in robust high-dimensional statistics such as the square loss, Huber loss with the $\ell_1$-penalty or Elastic-Net penalty, the ratio $\df/\trace[\bV]$ in \eqref{crit} admits simple, closed-form expressions.
 The criterion \eqref{crit} has an appealing adaptivity property: it does not require any knowledge of the noise $\bep$ or its distribution, nor any knowledge of the covariance $\bSigma$ of the design.